 V. SELECTION COMMITTEE:

 - The selection committee shall be composed of four (4) members, three (3) of whom shall be active members of TBSAA, appointed by the chair of the TBSAA Executive Council.
-The fourth member shall be the Programs Chair of the Tau Beta Sigma Alumni Association.
+The fourth member shall be the member of the TBSAA Executive Council overseeing the SRCDAA for that biennium.
 The appointed membership of the committee shall remain anonymous.
 An award will only be presented if the committee’s decision is by 2/3 majority.

-- The Programs Chair of the Tau Beta Sigma Alumni Association shall serve as an ex-officio, non-voting, member and shall offer assistance in coordinating nominations.
+- The Executive Council representative shall serve as an ex-officio member and shall offer assistance in coordinating nominations.

 - The TBSAA representative will coordinate notification and certificate/plaque preparation once a recipient has been selected.